Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the VAT implications of property transactions, including the correct VAT treatment of residential and commercial sales and leases, and the practical impact of VAT on clients.
-In your revision, focus on:
+For SQE1, you are required to understand the VAT implications of property transactions, including the correct VAT treatment of residential and commercial sales and leases, and the practical impact of VAT on clients, with a focus on the following syllabus points:

 Test Your Knowledge